-Q: What are the benefits of the new digital membership?
+Q: What are the benefits of an ALM digital membership?

 A: Digital membership offers you access to more content than ever before, from across the entire ALM network of national and regional publications.
-Digital memberships offer:
+Digital membership offers:

 • 5 free articles every month, that can be accessed anytime, anywhere

 • Complimentary access to award-winning legal publications across the ALM network

 • Your choice of subscriptions to more than 70 digital newsletters

 • Access on the device of your choice: smartphone, tablet or desktop